olcf/olcf-user-docs/software/viz_tools/paraview.rst

 After setting up and installing ParaView, you can connect to OLCF systems remotely to visualize your data interactively through ParaView's GUI.
-To do so, go to File→Connect and select either ORNL Andes, ORNL Summit, or ORNL Frontier (provided they were successfully imported -- as outlined in :ref:`paraview-install-setup`).
+To do so, go to File→Connect and select either ORNL Andes or ORNL Frontier (provided they were successfully imported -- as outlined in :ref:`paraview-install-setup`).
 Next, click on Connect and change the values in the Connection Options box.